Rescue, Rehabilitation and Relationship

 But... it is important for you to know it wasn't magic.
 This guy has an exercise plan.
 We make sure to make a point to drain his energy, REGULARLY, in a calm way.
 He is a puller!
 No, not on his leash (well not anymore).
 He has a job.
 We call it Dragging.
 See the weightpull page.

 He puts on his custom made harness, and he goes to work!
 So now instead of channeling his energy in a variety of undesirable ways, he does it by dragging a little weight, for 15-20 minutes, a few times per week.

 Today he is a sweet, friendly little man with (almost) NO evidence of his mis-spent youth.

 Blueberry Fields Photography

-Why do you chose the dogs you do?
+Why do we chose the dogs we do?
 The breed, the individual, the situation by which you came about them?

 Well, in my opinion, that is all about you and what you stand to gain in your relationship.